demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 RSA NetWitness Platform provides systems Logs, Network, and endpoint visibility for real-time collection, detection, and automated response with the XSOAR Enterprise platform.

-This integration was integrated and tested with version 11.5 of RSANetWitness.
+This integration was integrated and tested with version 12.2 of RSANetWitness.

 The integration supports version 11.5 and higher.

-Note: This is a beta integration, which lets you implement and test pre-release software.
-Since the integration is beta, it might contain bugs.
-Updates to the integration during the beta phase might include non-backward compatible features.
-We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.

 ## Changes compared to V11.1
 ### Changes in commands